Featured Projects

 The Cui Prodest Team has been integrally involved in the post conflict stabilization and reconstruction of Southeast Europe, especially in shaping the policies that will build a more peaceful region.
 The senior technical advisors of Cui Prodest met while working in the Balkans 25 years ago.
 Brenda Lee Pearson was the Country Director the National Democratic Institute in Macedonia, one of the original staff that launched the International Crisis Group, and a senior policy advisor to the Prime Ministers of Kosovo and Macedonia.
 Ellen Goldstein was the World Bank Country Director in Macedonia and later the Regional Director who led a diverse team of 200+ field staff in eight locations to deliver portfolio of $2.5 billion in programs for six Balkan countries overcoming past conflicts and moving toward European Union membership.
 Sarah Farnsworth served as the USAID’s pre-eminent advisor and analyst for activities in Macedonia, Kosovo, Croatia, Bosnia and Herzegovina, Serbia, and Montenegro and guided the development of programs to assess the relevancy and implications of global social, political, economic, geographic, and military issues affecting the formulation and execution of U.S. foreign policy.

 Geoffrey Mazullo directed efforts to rebuild the financial sectors, capital markets, stock exchanges, and public finance management systems in 11 countries while Director of the regional Partners for Financial Stability (PFS) Program and Chief of Party of the USAID Legal and Regulatory Reform Project in Bosnia Herzegovina.
 Claire Grimes served as Press Spokesperson and Strategic Communications Officer for the United Nations Peacekeeping Forces in Bosnia, Croatia and Macedonia, her experience of working with the international media and local media outlets in crisis situations brought to the world an award-winning television report of war.
-Lawrence Robertson during his 8 yeas with USAID’s Office of Conflict Management and Mitigation led efforts to design a new analytical framework and research tools to better measure aid impact based on his work in the region.
+Lawrence Robertson during his 8 years with USAID’s Office of Conflict Management and Mitigation led efforts to design a new analytical framework and research tools to better measure aid impact based on his work in the region.
 Laura McGrew served as an OSCE election monitor for the first post-war elections in Bosnia Herzegovina and reflected on this experience to publish widely on global issues of reconciliation, transitional justice, and gender-based violence in conflicts.

 World Bank – Cultural Heritage & Tourism Advisor to City of Mostar, Bosnia Herzegovina